 Chemotherapy is a treatment for soft tissue sarcoma that uses drugs to attack cancer cells.
 It generally works by attacking rapidly dividing cells in the body.
 Other therapies target the genetic mutations found in tumors or stimulate the immune system to fight the cancer.

 At Memorial Sloan Kettering, our patients receive chemotherapy and other drug therapies from medical oncologists who specialize in caring for people with tumors in the soft tissue.
-Our medical oncologists (the doctors who treat cancer using drug therapies) work with you to create a customized treatment plan that fits your needs and leads to the best possible outcome for you, with the least side effects.
+Our dedicated sarcoma medical oncologists (the doctors who treat cancer using drug therapies) work with you to create a customized treatment plan that fits your needs and leads to the best possible outcome for you, with the least side effects.

 MSK’s medical oncologists bring extraordinary skill to caring for people with advanced soft tissue sarcoma.
 Our highly specialized team focuses on soft tissue sarcoma.
 We have deep knowledge of the newest clinical trials for soft tissue sarcoma.
 These studies may offer access to advanced therapies years before they’re available elsewhere.